-Mono Group has joined “Thailand’s Private Sector Collective Action against Corruption” to show its determination to fight against corruption in all forms.
+Mono Next and Subsidiaries has joined “Thai Private Sector Collective Action Against Corruption” to show its determination to fight against corruption in all forms.
 The Company aims to ensure it has a clear policy to define the responsibility, operation guideline, and proper rules of engagement in order to prevent corruption in all business activities and to make the right decision when faced with corruption risks.
 Therefore, the Company has written the “Anti-Corruption Policy” to use as an official guideline in business conduct and to strengthen its reputation towards a sustainable organization.

 Corruption refers to any forms of bribery whether it be an offer, a promise to give, a commitment, a request, or an acceptance of money, assets, or other undue advantages to a government officer, the government sector, the private sector, or any responsible persons, either directly or indirectly, in order that they perform or refrain from performing their duties so as to acquire or retain a business, or introduce a business to any particular organization, or to acquire or preserve any inappropriate business benefits.
 However, the exemption can only apply in cases enabled by law, regulation, announcement, rule, local tradition, or trade custom.

 Political contributions refers to offering money, assets, any other benefits, or places to facilitate such as accommodation and reception to a political party, a politician, or a person whose duty involves politics in order to support political policy, undue act, or any acts of constitutional law violation which causes disadvantages to the community and separations among people in the society and the country, either directly or indirectly.